python3statement/python3statement.github.io/_practicalities/intro.md

 - Add an error early at import at runtime with a clear error message, leave the early import compatible Python 2 for users to not be welcomed with a useless `SyntaxError`.
-  You are _allowed_ to use multiline strings in error messages.
+  You are _allowed_ to use multi-line strings in error messages.

 ```